Xianyang/InterviewTask/readme.md

 ## Result

 As shown in the picture below, a QR code is generated from a random string retrieved from server.
-User can click the "Generate a new QR code" button to re-generate the QR code with a new random string from server.
+User can click the "Generate a new QR code" button to retrieve a new random string from server and generate a new QR code.

 ![](./result.gif)